rodrigoaraujo7/tech-list/README.md

 ## Ideas to implement

 - [ ] Add filter system
-- [ ] Create new pages without creating new files
+- [x] Create new pages without creating new files
+- [ ] Updating on cloud using AWS

 ## Usage